jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 9.2 scan the balance of your private key into your account or 9.3 store your funds on your smartphone wallet (bitcoin litecoin ether dash dogecoin) to be spent later.

-## - REFERENCES
+## REFERENCES
 - (1) bitaddress.org (JavaScript copyrights are included in the source which is available on their public and open source at https://github.com/pointbiz/bitaddress.org).
 - (2) https://github.com/bitaddress/bitaddress (a non GUI alternative to (1))

-## - APPENDIX
+## APPENDIX
--BUY SELL TRADE CRYPTOCURENCIES IN CANADA -ID,COMPANY,FEES%,NOTES
+- BUY SELL TRADE CRYPTOCURENCIES IN CANADA
+- ID,COMPANY,FEES%,NOTES
--KR,Kraken,,world#2 in volume; serve NA except NY (because BitLicense) -CO,Coinbase,4,limited amounts high fees are for buy-only) the limited cryptos (BTC ETH LTC) -BI,Binance,,note only crypto-crypto best used to exchange cryptos low trading fees (dynamic ~0.1%) -KU,Kucoin,note,low fees -LB,LocalBTC,high,LocalBitcoins.com several traders (cash in person for BTC at their offices) -QU,Quadriga,1.5-5,complex,security concerns Canadian Company
+- KR,Kraken,,world#2 in volume; serve NA except NY (because BitLicense)
+- CO,Coinbase,4,limited amounts high fees are for buy-only) the limited cryptos (BTC ETH LTC)
+- BI,Binance,,note only crypto-crypto best used to exchange cryptos low trading fees (dynamic ~0.1%)
+- KU,Kucoin,note,low fees
+- LB,LocalBTC,high,LocalBitcoins.com several traders (cash in person for BTC at their offices)
+- QU,Quadriga,1.5-5,complex,security concerns Canadian Company

 ## NOTES-TIPS-LL(Lessons Learned)
--Check user reviews ex bestbitcoinexchange.io (etoro BVC cryptogo binance coinbase localbitcoins CEX.io) -Always Transfer funds to cold wallets
+- Check user reviews ex bestbitcoinexchange.io (etoro BVC cryptogo binance coinbase localbitcoins CEX.io)
+- Always Transfer funds to cold wallets
--Beware of scams verify validate companies background and transfer funds to cold wallet.
+- Beware of scams verify validate companies background and transfer funds to cold wallet.
--CC Canadian Company can trade with Canadian banks and offer lower fees because they do not pay Visa 1.5%.
+- CC Canadian Company can trade with Canadian banks and offer lower fees because they do not pay Visa 1.5%.
--Only CO and QU do $CDN to crypto.
+- Only CO and QU do $CDN to crypto.
--All exchanges take commissions on buy sell exchange -cryptocompare.com coinbase 4/5 binance 4.8/5 -Quadriga (security? (exits BTC to $CDN are very difficult) see the sub reddit on CC exchanges (there are some unusual scripts in their codes and the information on their ownership operations governance is sketchy)
+- All exchanges take commissions on buy sell exchange
+- cryptocompare.com coinbase 4/5 binance 4.8/5
+- Quadriga (security? (exits BTC to $CDN are very difficult exchange or banks fault?)
--Low trade volume (ex in Canada) lead to higher spreads (wider gaps in bid vs ask)
+- Low trade volume (ex in Canada) lead to higher spreads (wider gaps in bid vs ask)